ToMe25/ESP32-Accelerometer/README.md

  4. Attach the ESP32 to your PC
  5. Create a file called `wificreds.txt` in the data folder containing your WiFi credentials.
     Look at wificreds.example for info on how to structure the file.
- 6. Create a `otapass.txt` file containing the password to be used to update the firmware over WiFi.
-Make sure this file does not end with an empty line!
+ 6. Create a `otapass.txt` file in the data directory containing the password to be used to update the firmware over WiFi.
+    Look at otapass.example for info.
  7. Build and Upload using your IDE or by running `pio run -t upload -e esp32dev` to flash over USB or `pio run -t upload -e esp32dev_ota` to update the program over WiFi.

 Connections for I2C: